Stay in the loop

 Jan 3rd–6th 2025

-We spent three incredible days indulging each other’s curiosity while hiking through wintry vistas, enjoying late-night hot tub sessions, and cooking over the wood stove.
+Our first experiment with the retreat format saw 12 participants arriving by snowmobile to a remote alpine hut and indulging each other’s curiosity for three days while hiking through wintry vistas, enjoying late-night hot tub sessions, and cooking over the wood-burning stove.

 UPCOMING